maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-13-1.png)

-So gamma(2, 0.1) gently pushed the *ν* posterior toward low values, but it’s gently-sloping right tail allows for higher values to emerge.
+So gamma(2, 0.1) should gently push the *ν* posterior toward low values, but it’s slowly-sloping right tail will allow higher values to emerge.

 Following the Stan team's recommendation, the brms default and Baez-Ortega's blog, here's our robust Student's *t* model for the `x.noisy` data.